Nutty

 If you’re like most people, you probably shop around for the best deal on your mobile phone contract or your electricity bills.
 Remortgaging is pretty much the same but with mortgages!

-You can either switch to a new deal with your current mortgage lender or take out a mortgage with a new lender altogether.
+You can either switch to a new deal with your current mortgage lender (the people who give out mortgages) or take out a mortgage with a new lender altogether.
 By doing so, you could save thousands and thousands of pounds over the course of your mortgage (aka your mortgage term).

 Mortgage term